 Today, the human doing the highway stretch is there to keep an eye on things.
 In a few years, Embark hopes to ditch the carbon-based nanny.
 At that point, the humans doing the work at either end of the trip would be like the bar pilots who guide massive container ships into and out of port.
 And it should be a lot easier to find drivers if they don’t have to spend days or weeks at a time away from home, instead focusing on local deliveries.

 The company needs to do much more testing, Rodrigues says, making sure the truck can handle things like merges, construction zones, and lane changes.
-But bureaucracy is as much a part of the equation as technology: Sending a truck—even one with a human inside—across multiple state lines required six months of agency-wrangling and paperwork-filing.
+This is where it all gets a bit complicated and this is one of the reasons that, for now, a lot of people are doubting the self-driving trucks and preferring to use a company like CSA Transportation that employs human drivers.
+But bureaucracy is as much a part of the equation as technology: Sending a truck-even one with a human inside-across multiple state lines required six months of agency-wrangling and paperwork-filing.

 But if the technology and the regulators can come together, when you pull a cold beer from your smart fridge, you may start to lose count of how many robots you have to thank.